sveltejs/cli/CONTRIBUTING.md

 ```

-Run package specific tests by navigating to the package and running the test command.
+Run package specific tests by specifying a project flag to the package and running the test command.
 Eg:
 ```bash
 pnpm test --project core # addons / create / migrate / etc.
 ```